ashrinc/finance_jargon_app/README.md

 # 💰 Financial Jargon Translator
+-There are 2 versions of the app are available
 - Use mainapp.py if you want the app to work *only for financial inputs* (uses a classifier).
   - For this, download and place the model/ folder from the link below in your project root.
   - 📦 Download the full model/ folder: